 Amy has been teaching piano since she started graduate school in 2003.
 She currently teaches all ages and levels but specializes with school-age children, intermediate-level and beyond.

 Currently, Amy is a member of the following musical organizations: Music Teachers National Association (MTNA), Colorado State Music Teachers Association (CSMTA), Boulder Area Music Teachers Association (BAMTA), and Broomfield Music Teachers Association (BMTA).
 As of June 2009, Amy became a nationally certified piano teacher through MTNA.
 Amy also served as an adjunct theory and piano instructor for Northwest Vista College while living in San Antonio, Texas from August 2009 – December 2010 before moving to Colorado early 2011.
-Current professional roles include the following: chairperson for the Broomfield Piano Festival as well as the Achievement Day chair for Colorado State Music Teachers Association as of the 2019-2020 school year.
+Current professional roles include the following: chairperson for the Broomfield Piano Festival as well as serves on the board for Colorado State Music Teachers Association (Representative at Large) as of the 2020-2021 school year.